AstralMortem/fastauth/docs/begin/configuration/strategy.md

 To make lib more customizable, we separate token encoding and decoding to another class.
 FastAuth support 1 TokenStrategy out the box:

-* [JWTStrategy](/api/strategy/#jwt-strategy) - JWT token strategy which use PyJWT library to encode and decode tokens
+* [JWTStrategy](/api/strategy/#jwt-strategy) - JWTHelper token strategy which use PyJWT library to encode and decode tokens

 If you want to customize and add your own strategy just inherit abstract [TokenStrategy](/api/strategy/#fastauth.strategy.base.TokenStrategy) class from `fastauth.strategy.base` package, and override `write_token` and `read_token` methods: